angshuman0baruah/salesforce-connection-using-node/README.md

 	- Follow onscreen instructions.
 	- A new email message will be sent.
 	- Over there you will find out token as Security Token.
-4. Always you have to make connection and login for fetch records from Salesforce.
+4. Always you have to make a connection and login for fetch records from Salesforce.

 ## Configuring and instalation